 Designing a blog is one thing.
 Generating content for your blog is another.
 There are millions of blogs out there, and lots of them deviate from the goals of the businesses they represent.
 To keep a blog focused on its purpose, make sure each post accomplishes one of the following goals:

 - Build relationship with target audience; this includes drawing new customers and fostering loyalty among existing customers.

 - Establish expertise and credibility within the market space.

 - Offer entertainment, education, or inspiration that is relevant to the target audience and connected to the business’s offerings.

-Every business blog promotes and advertises the products and services offered by the business it represents.
-This can include announcements about new product launches, contests, and special offers as well as a subscription-based newsletter that provides exclusive deals and contests.
+Every business blog should promote products and services offered by the business it represents.
+This can include announcements about new product launches, contests, and special offers as well as a subscription-based newsletter that provides exclusive deals and giveaways.

 The Almighty Call to Action

 One of the most purposeful elements on any page of a website, including every blog post, is a call to action.
 This can be a banner, a form, a button, or a link that drives the visitor to the next step you want them to take.
 In terms of purpose, the call to action is critical.